tpall/boulder/README.md

 # boulder

+Quering and downloading data from Estonian Health Statistics And Health Research Database (TAI).
+Package interacts with pxweb API at TAI, queries for available tables in database and allows downloads based on table name.
+There is also official pxweb API package [rOpenGov/pxweb](https://github.com/rOpenGov/pxweb) allowing interactive browsing trough databases.
+Name 'Boulder' is from Brand Estonia toolbox [boulders](https://brand.estonia.ee/design/boulders/).

 > bouldeR: In our nature, the giant erratic boulders appear unexpectedly in the forest or on the beach.
 In our visual communication, they play a similar disruptive role.
 The use of boulders is not compulsory.
 [Brand Estonia](https://brand.estonia.ee/design/boulders/)